 While electric cars don’t emit exhaust fumes, they do use batteries which can emit toxic fumes.
 Most electricity used to power electric vehicles is generated from non-renewable energy sources, which can have a negative impact on both our health and the environment.

-For more information on electric and hybrid cars, visit our myth-busting eco-driving hub and get the answers you’ve been looking for.
 Or, take a look at our eco-friendly car comparison tool, which allows you to compare models to find the car that’s right for the environment, and right for you.
+You can use our car tax calculator to see how much you can save by switching to an EV, too.